deepseek-ai/DeepSeek-Coder/README.md

 ```
 pip install -r requirements.txt
 ```
-A demo is also available on the [🤗 Hugging Face Space](https://huggingface.co/spaces/deepseek-ai/deepseek-coder-7b-instruct), and you can run the demo locally using [app.py](https://huggingface.co/spaces/deepseek-ai/deepseek-coder-7b-instruct/blob/main/app.py).  (thanks to all the HF team for their support)
+A demo is also available on the [🤗 Hugging Face Space](https://huggingface.co/spaces/deepseek-ai/deepseek-coder-7b-instruct), and you can run the demo locally using `app.py` in [demo](https://github.com/deepseek-ai/deepseek-coder/tree/main/demo) folder.
+(Thanks to all the HF team for their support)

 Here are some examples of how to use our model.